AlexiusThomas/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+The use of the function within the function means that a closure exists for the contained function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+The variable "Dan" will always be the same, but the number may change because a random number is used and the function will be called again.

 c.
 What is the lexical scope of `newRoll`?

+newRoll has access to its parent container which is personalDice as well as the global scope.

 ### Task 3 - Stretch Goals